MasterKale/SimpleWebAuthn/README.md

 On the surface, this is a relatively straightforward dance.
 Unfortunately the values passed into the `navigator.credentials` methods and the responses received from them make heavy use of `ArrayBuffer`'s which are difficult to transmit as JSON between front end and back end.
 Not only that, there are many complex ways in which authenticator responses must be parsed, and though finalized, [the W3C spec](https://w3c.github.io/webauthn/) is quite complex and is being expanded all the time.

-**Enter WebAuthntine.**
+**Enter SimpleWebAuthn.**

-WebAuthntine attempts to offer a developer-friendly pair of libraries that simplify the above dance. [@webauthntine/server](./packages/server/) exports a small number of methods requiring a handful of simple inputs that pair with the two primary methods exported by [@webauthntine/browser](./packages/browser).
-No converting back and forth between `Uint8Array` (or was this supposed to be an `ArrayBuffer`...?) and `String`, no worrying about JSON compatibility - **WebAuthntine takes care of it all!**
+SimpleWebAuthn attempts to offer a developer-friendly pair of libraries that simplify the above dance. [@simplewebauthn/server](./packages/server/) exports a small number of methods requiring a handful of simple inputs that pair with the two primary methods exported by [@simplewebauthn/browser](./packages/browser).
+No converting back and forth between `Uint8Array` (or was this supposed to be an `ArrayBuffer`...?) and `String`, no worrying about JSON compatibility - **SimpleWebAuthn takes care of it all!**

 For a practical guide to implementing these to libraries, take a look at the [example project](./example).
 It includes a single-file Express server and a few HTML files that, combined with the packages in this repo, are close to all it takes to get up and running with WebAuthn.

 ## Tested Devices

 WebAuthn support is currently spotty, but getting better.
-Here are things I've tested that I know support WebAuthn and work fine with the WebAuthntine example:
+Here are things I've tested that I know support WebAuthn and work fine with the SimpleWebAuthn example:

 | OS      | Browser |                  Authenticator |
 | :------ | :-----: | -----------------------------: |